790gradml/gradML/info/class_policy.md

 If you're not familiar with MIT campus, you might find the [whereis](https://whereis.mit.edu) site helpful.

-## Listener
-Due to capacity and other constraints, we will not be able to accept Listener registrants in Fall 2023.
+## Grading, lateness, and extensions

+The grade break-down will be as follows:
+- Homework: 20%
+- Mini-projects: 20%
+- Midterm exam: 25%
+- Final exam: 35%

+Exams:
+- Midterm exam will be on October 25, 7PM - 9PM.
+A conflict exam will be offered on October 26, 8AM - 10AM.
+- Final exam will be during finals period, as scheduled by the registrar.
+Please plan to be physically present at MIT for the exam.
+- Exams will cover content from homework and projects.

+Late homework:
+- Homework turned in at all late will be worth 75% of its original value and may not get graded until the end of the semester.
+- The lowest homework grade will be dropped from the calculations.

+Late projects:
+- Projects turned in late will be subject to the following penalties: 1 day = 5%, 2 days = 10%, 3 days = 20%, 4 days = 40%, more than 4 days = not accepted.

+Extensions:
+- If you are having health or personal problems, definitely take it easy.
+See GradSupport or S-Cubed and ask them to [contact us](mailto:lpk@mit.edu) and we will make arrangements for extensions.
+- *There will be no further extensions given for other reasons*

-## Collaboration
+## Collaboration with humans and computers

-We encourage students to discuss assignments in this subject with other students and with the teaching staff to better understand the concepts.
-However, everything you hand in on-line or off-line must be your own work, as it's also critical for your individual learning to be sure you devote concentrated independent effort to solving all the problems.
+We view the homework and projects as teaching tools and the exams as evaluation tools.
+As part of the teaching process we will provide some feedback on your homework and projects.
+We encourage you to discuss assignments with other students and with the teaching staff to better understand the concepts.

-The correct model is to discuss solution strategies and write your solutions individually.
-Implementations that are identical or differ only by variable names will not receive full credit.
+Ultimately, it is your responsibility to ensure that you personally understand the course material, so be sure you devote concentrated independent effort to solving all the problems.

+- You may use AI-assistants, such as co-pilot for help with any coding assignments.
+- You may use large language models to assist with writing your homework or project report.
+- In both cases, you remain personally responsible for the correctness and quality of your submissions.

+## Support

-## GradSupport
+### GradSupport

 For graduate students, a variety of issues may impact your academic career including faculty/student relationships, funding, and interpersonal concerns.
 In the Office of Graduate Education (OGE), GradSupport provides consultation, coaching, and advocacy to graduate students on matters related to academic and life challenges.
 If you are dealing with an issue that is impacting your ability to attend class, complete work, or take an exam, you may contact GradSupport by email at <a href="mailto:gradsupport@mit.edu">gradsupport@mit.edu</a>
 or via phone at (617) 253-4860.
 More info can be found at [GradSupport](https://oge.mit.edu/development/gradsupport/).

-## Student Support Services
+### Student Support Services
 For undergrad students, if you are dealing with a personal or medical issue that is impacting your ability to attend class, complete work, or take an exam, you should contact a dean in Student Support Services (S3).
 S3 is here to help you.
 The deans will verify your situation, provide you with support, and help you work with your professor or instructor to determine next steps.
 In most circumstances, you will not be excused from coursework without verification from a dean.
 Please visit the [S3 website](https://studentlife.mit.edu/s3) for contact information and more ways that they can provide support.

-## Disability and Access Services
+### Disability and Access Services
 We are committed to the principle of equal access, and we are more than willing to make arrangements to help accommodate students with disabilities or related challenges.
 In general, knowing about the kind